cloudio-project/cloudio-project.github.io/docs/endpoint_management/friendly_name_uuid.md

 	}
 ]
 ```
-!> As the friendlyNames are not unique, you could have multiple endpoints as result.
+!> As the friendlyNames are not unique, you could have many endpoints as result.